 Before joining Morgan Lewis, Scott was an associate in the intellectual property practice of an international law firm.

-Obtained a plaintiff verdict of willful infringement, validity, and $25+ million in damages for a major power tool manufacturer in a patent infringement jury trial in the Eastern District of Wisconsin.
+Obtained a plaintiff verdict of willful infringement, validity, and $25+ million in damages for a major power tool manufacturer against one of its direct competitors in a patent infringement jury trial in the Eastern District of Wisconsin.

 Obtained final written decisions of validity for a major power tool manufacturer based on their foundational patents on high-power lithium-ion battery packs for power tools.
 Several competitors represented by multiple firms filed 12 separate IPRs against the three (3) core patents in the portfolio.
 The USPTO found that all claims of all patents were valid.